 3. Sort emails

-One of the most important components of my daily good habits list is email management.
+One of the primary components of my daily good habits list is email management.

 I learned this from my time as a corporate lawyer.
 In that job, I received at least 50 emails per day.
-If I didn’t sort them in a swift and coherent manner, the flow would rapidly spin out of control.
+If I didn’t sort them swiftly and coherently, the flow would rapidly spin out of control.

-Whether you are bombarded by emails in your job or your personal life, there are certain simple tactics to employ daily.
+Whether you are bombarded by emails in your job or your personal life, there are various simple tactics to employ daily.

 On this basis, here are three simple steps to boost your email management:

 - Start by making well-defined folders such as “plane tickets,” “hotels/Airbnbs,” “medical,” “client A,” “client B,” and so forth.
 Before opening an email, add it to the corresponding category.

 - Check your subscriptions and decide on the ones you can scrap.